-Availability test results can be visualized with both line and scatter plot views.
+You can visualize availability test results with both line and scatterplot views.

-After a few minutes, click Refresh to see your test results.
+After a few minutes, select Refresh to see your test results.

-The scatterplot view shows samples of the test results that have diagnostic test-step detail in them.
-The test engine stores diagnostic detail for tests that have failures.
+The scatterplot view shows samples of the test results that have diagnostic test-step details in them.
+The test engine stores diagnostic details for tests that have failures.
 For successful tests, diagnostic details are stored for a subset of the executions.
-Hover over any of the green/red dots to see the test, test name, and location.
+Hover over any of the green or red dots to see the test name and location.

-Select a particular test, location, or reduce the time period to see more results around the time period of interest.
-Use Search Explorer to see results from all executions, or use Analytics queries to run custom reports on this data.
+Select a particular test or location, or reduce the time period to see more results around the period of interest.
+Use Search Explorer to see results from all executions, or use analytics queries to run custom reports on this data.

 Inspect and edit tests

-To edit, temporarily disable, or delete a test click the ellipses next to a test name.
-It may take up to 20 minutes for configuration changes to propagate to all test agents after a change is made.
+To edit, temporarily disable, or delete a test, select the ellipsis (...) next to a test name.
+Configuration changes might take up to 20 minutes to propagate to all test agents after a change is made.

-You might want to disable availability tests or the alert rules associated with them while you are performing maintenance on your service.
+You might want to disable availability tests or the alert rules associated with them while you're performing maintenance on your service.

 Select a red dot.

 From an availability test result, you can see the transaction details across all components.
-Here you can:
+You can then:

-- Review the troubleshooting report to determine what may have caused your test to fail but your application is still available.
+- Review the troubleshooting report to determine what might have caused your test to fail while your application is still available.

 - Inspect the response received from your server.

-- Diagnose failure with correlated server-side telemetry collected while processing the failed availability test.
+- Diagnose a failure with correlated server-side telemetry collected while processing the failed availability test.

 - Log an issue or work item in Git or Azure Boards to track the problem.
 The bug will contain a link to this event.